JadenMajid/210-Projects/README.md

 # 210 Projects

-This repo features a collection of projects made for PHYS210 at UBC.
-The projects are a set of 5 physics simulations.
-This includes the following:
+This repo features a collection of projects made for PHYS 210 at UBC.
+The projects are a set of 5 physics simulations written in python with an emphasis on numpy usage.
+I would later go on to help restructure the course with Professor Joss Ives.
+This repo includes the following:

 <div>
     <img src="img/airdrag.png"